Observations from Seahawks rookie minicamp: D.K. Metcalf impresses on Day 1

 And if it was his leap that caught everyone’s eyes Friday, Carroll said it was something lower to the ground — his feet — that might have been impressive.

 “Sometimes the bigger guys, their feet just don’t move as quick,’’ Carroll said.
-“His feet were really lightning quick (on film) and he showed it out here today already.
+“His feet were really lightning quick (on film), and he showed it out here today already.
 That shows the potential is there to make him an excellent releaser (off the line of scrimmage).
 He’s already going to be really strong using his hands to get of the ball.
 But that combination, when we get a chance to tie it all together it should be a really good package.’’

 Here are six more observations from Friday’s minicamp: